2016 Buffalo Bandits season

 The Buffalo Bandits are a lacrosse team based in Buffalo, New York playing in the National Lacrosse League (NLL).
-The 2016 season was their twenty-fifth season in the NLL.
+The 2016 season was their 25th season in the NLL.

 The Bandits had their best season in years, finishing with a franchise-record 13 wins.
-The 13-5 record gave the team first place in the East Division and also clinched first seed for the playoffs.
+Their 13–5 record gave the team first place in the East Division and also clinched the first seed for the playoffs.
 The team only lost two games in a row once and finished the season winning 9 of their last 10 games.

-Buffalo beat New England 2 games to 0 in the semifinals, but lost two close games to the Saskatchewan Rush in the Championship.
+Buffalo beat New England 2 games to none in the semifinals, but lost two close games to the Saskatchewan Rush in the Championship.

 The team was led by Dhane Smith, who had one of the best offensive years in NLL history.
 Smith set new records for both goals in a season with 72 and points in a season with 137.